MSandro/skyislands/README.md

 Tatters has some predefined skyblocks:
 * default.json - a skyblock that should be familiar to modded players
 * traditional.json - more like the original vanilla skyblock
+* example-lobby.json - a simple (and garish) lobby with a command block to generate islands for players

 The skyblock configuration options are:
 * enabled - whether the configuration can be used